danladishitu/CE888-7-SP/AddressingFairnessInPoliceData/README.md

 Kindly click on the link provided to access the dataset.

-I have also added the python executable code.
+I have also added the python code.

 Packages and the version that may be required to run the code: aif360